haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.md

 Static view files are located in the `<your Magento install dir>/pub/static` directory, and some are cached in the `<your Magento install dir>/var/view_preprocessed` directory as well.

-Static view files deployment is affected by Magento modes as follows:
+静态视图文件部署 is affected by Magento modes as follows:

 -   **[Default]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#default-mode)** and **[developer]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#developer-mode)** modes: Magento generates them on demand, but the rest are cached in a file for speed of access.
 -   **[Production]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#production-mode)** mode: Static files are *not* generated or cached.